Elm Court, Albury

-Elm Court is a heritage-listed former carriage house and harness workshop and now motel at 435 Townsend Street, Albury, City of Albury, New South Wales, Australia.
+Elm Court is a heritage-listed former carriage house and harness workshop in Albury, a city in the Riverina region of New South Wales, Australia.
 It was designed by Gordon and Gordon and built in 1885.
-The property is owned by Indexe Pty Ltd. It was added to the New South Wales State Heritage Register on 2 April 1999.
+The property located at 435 Townsend Street now operates as a motel.
+It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Elm Court was constructed as a coach building and harness workshop for James Higgins, with a residence on the upper floor.
 Higgins opened for business in 1888.

 It was converted into a motel in the mid-1980s.

 Description

 Red brick, two-storey construction in the Georgian style.
 The ground floor has a large, wide door in the northern end of the eastern façade, reflecting its original purpose as a coach building business.

 Heritage listing

 Elm Court was constructed in c.1880 as a coach building and harness making establishment with a residence on the second floor.
 The business, during its operation, added substantially to the economy of Albury.
 Currently it is a contributory item to the historic character of Albury.

-Early coach industry in Albury - important for its silhouette and several recyclings.
+Early coach industry in Albury – important for its silhouette and several recyclings.

 Elm Court was listed on the New South Wales State Heritage Register on 2 April 1999.